UnitexGramLab/unitex-core/README.md

     git clone https://github.com/YOUR_GITHUB_USERNAME/unitex-core.git
     ```

+1. Configure the upstream remote.
+To do this, add the remote location of the main
+   `unitex-core` repository under the name `upstream`.
+This will allow you later
+   to keep your fork up to date.

+    ```
+    git remote add upstream git://github.com/UnitexGramLab/unitex-core.git
+    ```

 1. Create a local branch for your changes

     ```
     git checkout -b my-changes master
     ```

+   Use a short and descriptive name for your branch.
+If you are developing a new
+   feature or enhancement, name your branch as `feature/DESCRIPTIVE-NAME`, if
+   you are fixing a bug, name your branch as `bugfix/N` where `N` corresponds to
+   an [issue number](/issues), e.g. `bugfix/5`

 1. For non-trivial changes, if it doesn't already exist, create a
    [new issue](https://github.com/UnitexGramLab/unitex-core/issues/new)